hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 };
 {% endhighlight %}

-There's little more that needs to be said about clients.
+There's more to learn about clients, but that's another lesson.
 Now let's talk about the service worker itself.

 {% include shared/note.liquid list=page.notes.promises %}

 ## Where can the service worker play?

 A client tells the service worker where it can operate.
-This is called the service worker's scope, and it's the lowest level of your website where the service worker can be used.
+This is called the service worker's scope, and it's the highest level of your website where the service worker can be used.
 Let's look at the registration code again, but with some changes to the `register()` parameters.